 If you find that running a doggy day care is both profitable and rewarding, you may want to offer additional services.

-For every new service you offer, always draw up a business plan and figure out if the additional expense of employees, facilities, supplies per month, and other costs will translate into greater income.
+For every new service you offer, always draw up a business plan and figure out if the added expense of employees, facilities, supplies, and other costs is worth the income to be earned.

 Start your doggy day care business today!